 So What Does "Natural" Mean?

 Legally, food labeled "natural" does not contain any artificial ingredients, coloring ingredients, or chemical preservatives.
 Sounds good.
 Or does it?

 The important element there is the word "artificial."
 It is not, as a consumer might assume, the same as "processed."
-It simple means that the flavor does not fit the following definition of a "natural" flavor:
+It simply means that the flavor does not fit the following definition of a "natural" flavor: